 The Capita Paradise Falls is the female equivalent of the Men’s Outerspace Living but the camber profile in the demo model we received didn’t have the same look.
 The rocker wasn’t as pronounced and neither was the camber.
 It looked more like a flat to rocker board or a board with a micro camber and rocker.
 My guess is the production model’s camber profile will look more like the Outerspace Living.
 Regardless of the camber profile Steph really liked this board.
+The 2018 Capita Paradise Falls is very similar to the 2017 but has a somewhat improved overall fex and slightly more dynamic personality.

 Conditions: Mostly hard crappy snow with some patches.